SAT/ACT & COVID-19 Update:

-The question that is asked the most is this.
-There is no clear cut answer as many colleges will accept either the SAT or ACT.
+That's a common question.
+There is no clear cut answer as most colleges will accept either the SAT or ACT.
 Typically, it can be helpful to take both tests to see which they do better on.
 The tests are different and some find that they do better on one than the other.
 In general, SAT tests students problem solving whereas the ACT measures achievement.
 The ACT can prove to be slightly more beneficial for those who want to make science an emphasis in their future (STEM and Health majors/careers) because of the Science component.
 Regardless, neither test is considered to be a stronger or better indicator of success at the collegiate level than the other.
 That being said, it may be advantageous for students to take both and see which one they perform better on.

 Upcoming SAT Test Dates